Time Out says

 This worthy but dull biblical biopic glows on the screen but never takes hold of the heart.

 Mary Magdalene is often lovely to look at, with director Garth Davis (Lion) bathing the film’s dusty landscapes in gauzy light.
-Jesus’ final days in Jerusalem bring drama (the best scene sees Christ’s betrayal by Judas shot as an unfolding crime), but it’s a long slog to the point where Mary Magdalene finally comes into her own in some snatched, tumultuous moments.
-Until then she’s a sombre figure at the fringes: you’ll know more about her by the end, but you may not know her better.
+Jesus’s final days in Jerusalem bring drama (the best scene sees Christ’s betrayal by Judas shot as an unfolding crime), but it’s a long slog to the point where Mary Magdalene finally comes into her own in some snatched, tumultuous moments.
+Until then she’s a somber figure at the fringes.
+You’ll know more about her by the end, but you may not know her better.

 Cast and crew